Phantasmagoria of Flower View: Gameplay

-Phantasmagoria of Flower View is a split-screen vertically scrolling shoot 'em up game in which two players use attacks to defend themselves from enemies that will release bullets in their direction, and can, under certain conditions, release spell cards onto the opponent's screen.
-Unlike most Touhou games, in Phantsamagoria of Flower View, the player has a health bar, allowing them to survive multiple hits, and each stage ends when one player depletes their opponent's health.
+Phantasmagoria of Flower View is a split-screen vertically scrolling shoot 'em up video game in which two players use attacks to defend themselves from enemies that will release bullets in their direction.
+Players can also, under certain conditions, release spell cards onto the opponent's screen.
+Like most Touhou Project games, in Flower View, the player has a health bar, allowing them to survive multiple hits, and each stage ends when one player depletes their opponent's health.

 The game features a Story Mode, wherein the player will fight a total of nine increasingly difficult opponents.
-After a one credit clear, the Extra Mode is unlocked, containing a single stage, which is considerably more difficult, and only gives the player a single life.
-In the game's Match Mode, the player can fight an opponent in a single stage, controlled either by the AI, or human opponents, locally or through the Internet.
+After a one credit clear, the Extra Mode is unlocked, containing a difficult single stage in which the player only has a single life.
+In the game's Match Mode, the player can fight an opponent in a single stage, controlled either by AI or human opponents, locally or through the Internet.

 Plot

-Spring has arrived in the oriental enclave of Gensokyo, but this year's spring is just too strong to believe.
-Every plant is in full bloom, even out-of-season flowers and bamboo trees, and consequently the fairies and creatures are becoming hyperactive.
-This completely unnatural spring prompted the heroines to set out, either to try to find out the reason behind the hyperactive spring, or just to wander around for lack of better things to do.

-The incident, as it turns out, is a natural occurrence that happens once every sixty years, or one sexagenary cycle.
-Once every sixty years, something major happens in the outside world and fills Gensokyo with ghosts, who then infest flowers and make them bloom all over.
-Right from the beginning, it is not a cause of concern at all.
+An abnormally lush spring has arrived in the enclave of Gensokyo.
+Every plant is in full bloom, even out-of-season flowers and bamboo, and the fairies and creatures become hyperactive.
+This unnatural spring prompts the game's heroines to set out and discover the reason behind it.
+The cause is a supernatural occurrence that happens once every sixty years (one sexagenary cycle), when something major happens in the outside world and fills Gensokyo with ghosts, who then infest flowers and make them bloom excessively.